 6. Wilko and Netmums Brand Partnership

-A recent competition from Wilko, who partnered with family website Netmums, offered participants the chance to win £250 worth of garden and crafting products to help kids unleash their creativity during a global pandemic.
+A recent competition from Wilko, which partnered with the family website Netmums, offered participants the chance to win £250 worth of garden and crafting products to help kids unleash their creativity during a global pandemic.

-To enter, kids had to draw, paint, or craft the birds they spot outside and upload their creations in the Facebook comments.
+Kids had to draw, paint, or craft the birds they spotted outside and upload their creations in the Facebook comments to enter.